Armenia and the United Nations

 Armenia was admitted into the United Nations on 2 March 1992, following its independence from the Soviet Union.
 In December 1992, the UN opened its first office in Yerevan.
 Since then, Armenia has signed and ratified several international treaties.
 There are 20 specialized agencies, programs, and funds operating in the country under the supervision of the UN Resident Coordinator.
 Armenia strengthened its relations with the UN by cooperating with various UN agencies and bodies such as the International Monetary Fund, the World Bank, the World Food Programme, and with the financial institutions of the UN.
 Armenia is a candidate to preside as a non-permanent member of the UN Security Council in 2031.

 Representation

 The United Nations maintains a representative office in Yerevan.
 In addition, UNESCO and the World Health Organization maintain offices in Yerevan.
 Meanwhile, the World Bank, the International Finance Corporation, and the International Monetary Fund also maintain offices in the country.

-Armenia maintains two permanent missions to the UN located in New York City and Geneva.
-Armenia also maintains a permanent mission to UNESCO in Paris, France and a representative office to the Food and Agriculture Organization and the World Food Programme in Rome, Italy.
+Armenia maintains three permanent missions to the UN located in New York City, Vienna, and Geneva.
+Armenia maintains a permanent mission to UNESCO in Paris, France and a representative office to the Food and Agriculture Organization and the World Food Programme in Rome, Italy.
+Armenia also maintains a permanent representative office to the World Tourism Organization in Madrid, Spain and to the United Nations Industrial Development Organization in Vienna, Austria.